supersurviveur/libyfy/README.md

 TIME_END(1);
 PANIC("This is a panic");
 ```
-Variants with `_AT` suffix are also available, to specify the file and line number.
+Variants with `_AT` suffix are also available, to specify the file and line number. `NO_NL` are also available to avoid printing a newline at the end.
 `TRACE` and `DEBUG` only print if `-DLOG_DEBUG` or `-DLOG_TRACE` is passed.

 ### Ansi Colors